-Rio Tinto’s Diavik Diamond Mine has finished installing a 3.5-megawatt solar power plant in Canada’s Northwest Territories.
-This project is now the largest off-grid solar power plant in Canada’s territories.
+Rio Tinto’s Diavik Diamond Mine has installed a 3.5-megawatt solar plant in Canada’s Northwest Territories, creating the largest off-grid solar facility in the country’s territories and a landmark project for diamond renewable energy.

 Diavik: Canada’s Largest Wind and Solar Power

-The Canadian project is a 3.5-megawatt generator designed to fulfil 25% of the Diavik diamond mine’s energy requirements during its closure phase.
-It currently holds the distinction of being the largest off-grid solar power plant in the Northwest Territories, Yukon, and Nunavut.
+Designed to supply 25% of the Diavik diamond mine’s energy needs during its closure phase, the new 3.5 MW solar power plant is now the largest off-grid solar installation across the Northwest Territories, Yukon, and Nunavut.

-The solar project complements a wind power plant at Diavik, which has been operational since 2012 and stands as Canada's largest wind power installation in the North, having generated over 1.95 GWh of electricity since its launch.
+This solar project complements Diavik’s pioneering wind farm, which has been operational since 2012.
+The wind farm is Canada’s largest in the North, having already generated over 1.95 GWh of electricity since its launch.

 “Our commitment to the environment includes the establishment of Canada’s largest off-grid solar power plant in the North, enhancing the energy efficiency of our operations at Diavik.
 We take pride in pioneering large-scale renewable energy projects in this region,” said Diavik COO Matthew Breen.